innot/PET-Digital-Simulation/README.md

 The simulation has some known bugs:

-- About 50% of the time the simulation boots into the TIM monitor program instead of BASIC.
-The cause of this is unknown and hard to debug as it is non-deterministic (Digital has the "feature" of setting a random initial value for Flip-Flops and Hi-Z outputs)

 - Connecting the DO (Data Output) pins of the upper 16k RAM bank to corresponding pins of the lower bank causes spurious short circuits which will stop the simulation.
 The problem probably lies somewhere within the simulated RAM logic.
 This is currently fixed by disconnecting the DO pins of the upper bank from the system.
 On the plus side, this reduces boot time by about 2 minutes as the system RAM check only takes half as long.

-- Writing to cassette tape does not work.
-The CASS WRITE line is constantly high.

 - The IEEE-488 Interface is not implemented.
 While this could be added reasonably easy, some kind of simulated IEEE-488 device would be required to make the effort worthwhile.
 And that part is definitely non-trivial.